asterisk/documentation/docs/Deployment/Basic-PBX-Functionality/Auto-attendant-and-IVR-Menus/Background-and-WaitExten-Applications.md

----
+!!! tip Multiple Prompts

-**Tip: Multiple Prompts** If you have multiple prompts you'd like to play during the Background() application, simply concatenate them together with the ampersand (&) character, like this:
+    If you have multiple prompts you'd like to play during the Background() application, simply concatenate them together with the ampersand (&) character, like this:

----
+[//]: # (end-tip)